cesquivias/cesquivias.github.io/_src/posts/2014-12-15-writing-a-language-in-truffle-part-2.md

 `IfNode`
 --------

-There shouldn't be anything that surprises you in our implemention of `if`.
+There shouldn't be anything that surprises you in our implementation of `if`.
 You've seen all the pieces.
 Our `IfNode` will have 3 sub-nodes: the test node, the then node and the else node.
 We'll execute the test node and if it returns false or an empty list, we'll execute the else node or else we execute the then node.
 Let's do this.

 ```java